LucasDelfino92/morrowindsharp/mwsimple.md

 ### Controlled Consumption

 - Set **Current consumption module** to Vanilla NPC Style (Necro Edit).

-### Dynamic Timescale

-Cell Settings
-- Set **Wilderness timescale** to 60.
-This will slow down the timescale when in wilderness cells by 50%.
-In my opinion, the default value is way too high.

 ### Let There Be Darkness - Lua Lighting Overhaul